mark-watson/Java-AI-Book/manuscript/reasoning.md

 This starts the PowerLoom standalone system and prints a prompt that includes the name of the current module.
 The default module name is “PL-USER”.
 In the first example, when I enter the person concept at the interactive prompt then PowerLoom prints the result of the expression that just entered.
 You can enter **(demo)** to have access to the demo scripts from the PowerLoom distribution.
 These demo files are in the subdirectory **sources/logic/demos**.

-Please note that depending on what terminal you are running in, the prompt “PL-USER” does not occur until after entering a return or enter key.
+Please note that depending on which terminal you are running in, the prompt “PL-USER” does not occur until after entering a return or enter key.

 {linenos=off}
 ~~~~~~~~